The Kent–Mather Loop Trail

 If the Garden Club parking lot is closed, which it is every winter, park instead in the small pullout on the Avenue of the Giants just a few yards north of the lot.
 In some ways the pullout is a better starting point, since it bypasses the dark, depressing logged area.
 However, the main lot is easier to find.

 Click here to see the trailhead location in Google Maps.

-The trail starts off in a somewhat dreary-looking logged grove where some huge trees have unfortunately been cut, but after about 100 yards it enters old growth.
+The trail starts off in a dreary logged grove where some huge trees have unfortunately been cut.
+Ascending a slight rise to an alluvial bench, the trail enters old growth after only a few yards.
 The biggest trees of the walk are right here at the edge of the old growth.
-There's almost no groundcover in this area, and the grove is fairly open.
-As the trail continues into an area of somewhat smaller (but still pretty impressive) redwoods, a sparse sprinkling of redwood sorrel dotted with the occasional fern appears and the woods become lusher, denser, and more scenic.
+This area is strikingly open, with almost no groundcover or understory, just the huge trees growing out of a bed of fallen redwood needles.
+As the trail continues into an area of somewhat smaller but still pretty impressive redwoods, a sparse sprinkling of redwood sorrel dotted with the occasional fern appears and the woods become lusher, denser, and more scenic.
 The trail circles around an exceptionally large fallen tree (if you park at the Avenue of the Giants pullout, this is where your hike begins) and then splits into a loop.
-Going left, the trail skirts the edge of the forest for a short stretch, where it is overgrown with poison oak.
+Going left, the trail skirts the edge of the forest for a short stretch, where it's overgrown with poison oak.
 The trail then descends slightly into the dark redwood grove, winding among good-sized redwoods, before returning to the beginning of the loop.

 © 2007-2015 David Baselt